ScandEval/ScandEval/.github/ISSUE_TEMPLATE/missing_model_on_leaderboard.md

 assignees: ''
 ---

-**Describe the dataset**
+**Describe the model**
-Include the name and a brief description of the dataset, along with a link to where it is currently hosted (doesn't have to be Hugging Face).
-Also include roughly how many samples the dataset contains, and what language it pertains to.
+Include the name and a brief description of the model, along with a Hugging Face link to it.
+Also include whether it is an encoder (BERT-style) model or a decoder (GPT-style) model, and what language(s) it should be benchmarked on.

-**Rationale**
-Explain why you think it is important to include this dataset in ScandEval.